thatboyo/HarTools/README.md

  - Blobby Boi: Helping with development of the payloads and UI
  - axqmx: Testing and help with development
  - unretained: Original rigtools developer tools code execution exploit (this literally wouldn't have been possible without rigtools lol)

+## NOTES:
+ - This has been patched by google as of Chrome V133
+ - This will work without internet because everything is included in the main payload ran
+ - If `devtools://devtools/bundled/inspector.html` is blocked for you you **can** use `devtools://devtools/bundled/devtools_app.html` (although that's even more commonly blocked)